 One day, after years of this stoic service, Alphonsus awakened early to a knocking on the door.
 This tapping was light but relentless, on and on until he had let his eyes adjust and find the phosphorescent hands of his clock.
 It was three o'clock.
 An early riser, Alphonsus was surprised to be rolled out of bed, and the insistent softness of the knocks as he descended the stairs indicated to him a call for last rites, perhaps for the elder John Flanagan, who'd been kicked shoeing a horse and was not expected to recover.
 At the door he found a boy, perhaps ten years old, shivering.

 "Father, you have to hear a confession," the boy said.

-"A confession.
-You hear confessions, don't you?"
 "Well, I thought you were. . ."
 Alphonsus felt a twinge of anger.
 "Of course I hear confessions.
 But I generally don't find children on my doorstep at odd hours.
 Now, get inside here.
 We'll do it in the study, and it had better be good."